mirovarga/mirovarga.com/posts/a-lightweight-static-blog-generator-in-go.md

 ## Why Another Static Blog Generator?

-It was a little tedious to add a post, and I wanted to switch to some static blog generator but couldn't decide which one to use.
+I wanted to switch to some static blog generator because it was a little tedious to add new posts to the blog, but couldn't decide which one to use.

 What I looked for: